RESEP helps people who developed illness from radiation exposure in areas where there was U.S. nuclear weapons testing.

 ● Generated by nuclear weapons tests are at risk for certain cancers and other serious health problems.

-If you lived near areas where above-ground nuclear tests were conducted from 1945 through 1962 AND/OR worked in the uranium mining industry from 1942 through 1971, you may have been exposed to radiation and should be screened for cancer and other serious health problems that can develop years after exposure.
+If you have been exposed where above-ground nuclear tests were conducted from 1945 through 1962 AND/OR worked in the uranium mining industry from 1942 through 1990, you may have been exposed.
+You should be screened for cancer and other serious health problems that can develop years after exposure.

-Eligible individuals who are diagnosed with specific cancers and chronic diseases that may have resulted from radiation exposure may be eligible for payments of $50,000 to $100,000 from the Radiation Exposure Compensation Program.
+Eligible individuals who are diagnosed with specific cancers and chronic diseases that may have resulted from radiation exposure may be eligible for payments of $50,000 to $100,000 from the Radiation Exposure Compensation Act.

 Get screened if you meet either of these.